dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/3-transformations-1.md

 ---
-title: "Transformations of Quadratic Functions 1"
+title: "Translations of Quadratic Functions"
 slug: transformations-1
 description: "Translating a quadratic function given their expressions."